Yuer-yuan/Algorithm/README.md

   - a **simple cycle** is a cycle that has no repeated vertices
   - the **length** of a cycle or a path is its number of edges
 - a graph is **connected** if there is a path from everty vertex from everty vertex
-  - a graph that is not connected consists a set of connected components, which are **maximal of conncected subgraphs**
+  - a graph that is not connected consists a set of connected components, which are **maximal of connected subgraphs**
 - a **acyclic** graph is a graph with no cycles
   - a **tree** is an acyclic connected graph. equal conditions:
     - `V - 1` edges and no cycles